Jim89/RepData_PeerAssessment1/PA1_template.md

                         summarise(average_steps=median(na.omit(steps))))
 ```

-Two new data sets were then created, the first containing step data for weekends only, which was then plotted and the plot saved to a variable.
+Two new data sets were then created, the first containing step data for weekends only:

 ```r
 # 6b.
 Subset to weekend data